In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Strip the mint leaves from the stems; tear or coarsely chop the leaves for garnish.

-Lightly dust a work surface with flour; turn the dough out onto the work surface and divide into 2 equal pieces.
+Lightly dust a work surface with flour (from your pantry); turn the dough out onto the work surface and divide into 2 equal pieces.
 Working with one piece of dough at a time, shape it into a ball.
 Using a rolling pin or large bottle, roll out the dough into a ⅛-inch-thick circle.

 Transfer the ratatouille to individual plates, garnish with the mint, and serve with the flatbreads.